Publish hosted imagery layers

 Note:

-If you do not see the Imagery layer option in the New item menu, you may not be assigned the ArcGIS Image for ArcGIS Online license, or your organization may not have published at least one hosted feature layer.
+If you do not see the Imagery layer option in the New item menu, you may not have the user type (Creator, Professional, or Professional Plus), the image hosting privilege, or your organization may not have published at least one hosted feature layer.
 To initiate the setup, one hosted feature layer must be published before publishing imagery layers.

 2. Click New item and choose Imagery layer.